How to Attract and Identify Pine Siskins

 Where to See Pine Siskins

-Similar to a sparrow but in the finch family, siskins have small, slender bodies that are light brown with a streaky, cream-colored breast.
-Bright yellow and black edge their wing tips and tails.
+Similar to a sparrow but in the finch family, siskins have small, slender bodies that are streaky brown all over, and especially on the chest.
+Bright yellow markings edge their wing tips and tails, distinguishing them from house finches.
 Look for flashes of yellow as they flutter from branch to branch, sometimes hanging upside down, picking seeds from pine cones or descending upon a field of thistle or wild sunflower.
 Adaptable to survive cold weather and full of aerobatic antics in flight and while feeding, they are special songbirds that many birders hope to see.

+Look for these social birds flitting around thistle feeders in busy flocks, often with goldfinches.
 To get up close and personal with these winter visitors, simply set out their favorite food, and these opportunistic eaters will find you–and fast!
 Like nearly all finches, a pine siskin’s diet consists mostly of seed, though they also eat insects such as caterpillars and aphids.
 In the wild, pine, spruce, alder, birch, grass, sunflower and weed seeds are their go-to foods.
 But in the backyard, fresh Nyjer seed (also called thistle) is a safe bet, as are black-oil sunflower seeds, millet and sunflower chips.
 Just be sure to have plenty on hand to keep them coming back.
 Pine siskins also occasionally eat suet, especially insect-based kinds.
-(Read more: Sunflowers for Birds)

 Because siskins are likely to feed by the dozens, long tube feeders that offer several perches allow for many to feast at once.
 And it’s best to set out multiple feeders because pine siskins are a feisty and sometimes combative sort when it comes to food.
+Here’s how to choose the best finch feeders.
 You also may find success by spreading seed on the ground.

 Pine siskins love to bathe in bunches.
 Here’s how to keep your bath thawed in winter: